Umberto II of Italy: King of Italy

 Umberto earned widespread praise for his role in the following three years, with the Italian historian Giuseppe Mammarella calling Umberto a man "whose Fascist past was less compromising" than that of Victor Emmanuel and who, as Lieutenant General of the Realm, showed certain "progressive" tendencies.
 In April 1946, a public opinion poll of registered members of the conservative Christian Democratic party showed that 73% were republicans, a poll that caused immense panic in the monarchist camp.
-The American historian Norman Kogan cautioned the poll was of Christian Democratic members, which was not the same thing as Christian Democratic voters who tended to be "...rural, female, or generally apolitical".
+The American historian Norman Kogan cautioned the poll was of Christian Democratic party members, which was not the same thing as Christian Democratic voters who tended to be "...rural, female, or generally apolitical".
 Nonetheless, the poll led to appeals from Umberto to the ACC to postpone the referendum, leading to the reply that the De Gasperi cabinet had set the date for the referendum, not the ACC.
-The possibility of losing the referendum also led to the monarchists to appeal to Victor Emmanuel to finally abdicate.
+The possibility of losing the referendum also led the monarchists to appeal to Victor Emmanuel to finally abdicate.
 De Gasperi and the other Christian Democratic leaders refused to take sides in the referendum, urging Christian Democratic voters to follow their consciences when it came time to vote.